embedded-explorer/Open-Source-RTL-Design/README.md

 ### sky130 libraries

-sky130 pdk library is used for mapping the purpose during synthesis.
+sky130 pdk library is used for standard cell mapping during synthesis.
 The design gets mapped to standard cell definitions present in "sky130_fd_sc_hd__tt_025C_1v80.lib" library.
 The necessary files for synthesis are well organized in the [git repository](https://github.com/kunalg123/sky130RTLDesignAndSynthesisWorkshop.git).
 For further details about the library refer [wiki](https://skywater-pdk.readthedocs.io/en/latest/contents.html).

 * Clone the repository using following command.